tavikukko/Chrome-SP-Editor/README.md

 ![](repo-images/edgewatchrefresh.png)

-To inspect the Extension, you can open the extension devtool by right clicking and selecting Inspect and you can see the the dom/logs/etc of the extension.
+To inspect the Extension, you can open the extension devtool by right clicking and selecting **Inspect** and you can see the dom/console/sources/etc of the extension.

 ![](repo-images/edgeinspect.png)